Back to Blog

 Payroll requiredNoYes — must run W-2 payroll

-Annual filing cost$0-$200 (tax prep)$1,000-$3,000 (1120-S + payroll)
+Annual filing cost$0-$500 (tax prep)$1,500-$4,000 (1120-S + payroll)

 Best forUnder $50K profitOver $50K-60K profit

-S Corp vs LLC tax comparison
+S Corp vs LLC 2026 comparison: SE tax treatment, filing costs, break-even point

 What Is an LLC?

-A Limited Liability Company is a state-level legal structure that separates your personal assets from your business.
+A Limited Liability Company (LLC) is a state-level legal structure that separates your personal assets from your business.
 You form it by filing articles of organization with your state and paying a filing fee ($35-$500 depending on the state).

 For federal tax purposes, the IRS treats a single-member LLC as a "disregarded entity."
 That means you report all income and expenses on Schedule C attached to your personal Form 1040.
 The business doesn't file its own tax return.